iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> It's a shame that a lot of bothersome issues are still present after such a long time.
+Suggestions: 1.
+Better tracking of contributions, possibly user-based and with highscore lists (compare Folding) across multiple devices, which motivates additionally.
+2. The app is still hardly usable on some devices.
+LG G8S gets so hot after a few seconds that most mornings show me not a single completed calculation.
+Just give us an opportunity to run the calculations at 50% of CPU power to avoid this.<br> :date: __2021-05-10 11:19:23__

 > Keeps stopping.
 I use a wireless charger which still seems to work but in the morning the app is closed.
 Over 2 days I've contributed less than 2 hours.<br> :date: __2021-04-20 08:29:26__

 > Was great, now causing issues.
 Now causing my phone to overheat and not charge above 86%<br> :date: __2021-03-30 08:52:27__